bfuchs18/R01_Marketing/docs/reach_data_management_manual.md

 ## Overview

-Data processing involves getting data from its source into [bids/phenotype](#bidsphenotype) and [bids/rawdata](#bidsrawdata), as well as generation of derivatives from rawdata that will be useful for analyses.
+The data processing pipeline encapsulates steps to get data from its source into analysis-ready formats.

-Broadly, the steps are:
+The steps are:

 1. Transfer data to servers for processing
    1. Download survey data from REDCap to OneDrive
    2. Copy task data from administration computer to OneDrive
    3. Copy MRI data from Hoth to Roar Collab
 2. Process survey and task data on OneDrive
-   1. Get data into bids
+   1. Get data into BIDS
    2. Generate derivative databases with summary metrics
 3. Sync survey and task data to Roar Collab
-4. Process MRI data on Roar Collab
+4. Get MRI data into BIDS
-   1. Get data into bids
+   1. Copy data into sourcedata/
+   2. Label "extra scans"
+   3. Add field map desciription to fmap_descriptions.csv
+   4. Convert MRI data to BIDS in rawdata/
-   2. Generate QC metrics with MRIQC
+5. Generate QC metrics with MRIQC
-   3. Pre-process data with fMRIprep
+6. Pre-process data with fMRIprep

 <img src="./images/REACH_processing_steps.png" alt="drawing" width="600"/> \